 Arthur Simms was in the restaurant business for many years before he opened the first Mimi's Cafe with his son, Tom, in Anaheim, California in 1978.
 Back in the Golden Age of Hollywood Arthur was the guy running things in the MGM Studios commissary where, on any given day, Jean Harlow, Clark Gable and Judy Garland might stop in for a grazing.
 Arthur named his New Orleans-influenced, bistro-style restaurant after a woman he met and fell in love with in Paris during the war.

 Today it's Tom who runs the show at this growing 93-unit chain where regulars return for the staple favorites including the French Market Onion Soup, Carrot Raisin Bread and the delicious corn chowder.
 Use my Mimi's Corn Chowder recipe below to enjoy this great soup at home.

 Source: Top Secret Restaurant Recipes 2 by Todd Wilbur.

 Of the four salads on Wendy's new Garden Sensations menu, this is the one that gets all the cloning requests.
 It's the sesame dressing that everyone's nuts about.
-The formula below gives you a nice 1 1/2 cups of the delicious stuff, so it'll fit perfectly into a standard dressing cruet.
-Once you've got your dressing made, building the rest of the salad is a breeze.
+My Wendy's sesame dressing recipe below gives you a nice 1 1/2 cups of the delicious stuff, so it'll fit perfectly into a standard dressing cruet.
+Once you've got your dressing made, building the Mandarin chicken salad is a breeze.